zostay/RakuWAPI/README.md

     &app;
 ```

 In this example, we load some libraries from our imaginary main application, we define a simple P6SGI app, we apply some middleware (presumably exported from `MyApp::Middleware`), and then end with the reference to our application.
-This is the typical method by which an application server will load an application.
+This an example of one method by which an application server will load an application.
+The only requirement for these scripts is that the main P6SGI application subroutine or a reference to it is the last definition in the file.

-It is recommended that such files identify themselves with the suffix .p6w when a file suffix is useful.
+It is recommended that such files identify themselves with the suffix .p6w whenever a file suffix is useful.

 ### 2.2.1 The Environment

-The one and only argument passed to the application is an [Associative](http://doc.perl6.org/type/Associative) containing the environment.
+The one and only argument passed to the application is an [Associative](http://doc.perl6.org/type/Associative) object containing the environment.
 The environment variables that MUST be set are defined in section 2.0.1.
-Additional variables are probably defined by your application server, so please see its documentation for details.
+Additional variables may be provided by your application server and middleware.

-The application MAY store additional values in the environment as it sees fit.
+The application itself MAY store additional values in the environment as it sees fit.
 This allows the application to communicate with a server or middleware or just to store information useful for the duration of the request.
-If the application modifies the environment, the variables set MUST contain a period and SHOULD start with a unique name that is not `p6w.` or `p6wx.` as these are reserved.
+When the application modifies the environment, the variables set MUST contain a period and SHOULD start with a unique name that is not `p6w.` or `p6wx.` as these are reserved.

 ### 2.2.2 The Input Stream

 During a POST, PUT, or other operation, the client may send along a request payload to your application.
-The application MAY choose to read the body using the input stream provided in the `p6w.input` key of the environment.
-This is a [Supply](http://doc.perl6.org/type/Supply), which may emit any kind of object.
-The server will provide a Supply that emits zero or more [Blob](http://doc.perl6.org/type/Blob)s, but the application middleware may map that information as required.
-It is expected that the application will be written with the kind of data it may receive in mind.
+The application MAY choose to read the payload using the input stream provided in the `p6w.input` key of the environment.
+This is a *sane* [Supply](http://doc.perl6.org/type/Supply), which may emit any kind of object.
+The server will provide a Supply that emits zero or more [Blob](http://doc.perl6.org/type/Blob)s, but application middleware may map that information into other objects.

-On normal termination of the payload, the Supply will finish with a `done` signal.
-On error, it will finish with a `quit`.

 ### 2.2.3 The Error Stream

-The application server is required to provide a `p6w.errors` variable in the environment with a [Supply](http://doc.perl6.org/type/Supply) object.
+The application server is required to provide a `p6w.errors` variable in the environment with a [Supplier](http://doc.perl6.org/type/Supplier) object.
 The application MAY emit any errors or messages here using any object that stringifies.
 The application SHOULD NOT terminate such messages with a newline as the server will do so if necessary.
+The applicaiton SHOULD NOT call `done` or `quit` on this object.

 ### 2.2.4 Application Response

 The application MUST return a valid P6SGI response to the server.
+The format required for this response is determined by examining the `p6w.response.protocol` variable in the environment.
+This specification defines the response required when this variable is set to "HTTP" or "WebSocket".

+### 2.2.4.0 HTTP Response

-A trivial P6SGI application could be implemented like this:
+A trivial HTTP P6SGI application could be implemented like this:

 ```perl6
     sub app(%env) {